TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 105/Psalms 105.45.md

 ---

-That they might keep his statutes, And observe his laws.
-Praise ye Jehovah.
+that they might keep his statutes, and observe his laws.
+Praise Yah!